snapscript/snap/README.md

 The interpreter has been built from the ground up, no tools or libraries have been used.
 As a result the project is small, fully self contained, and can easily be embedded or run as a standalone application.
-Here you will get an overview on how the interpreter works and the language.
+Here you will get an overview on how the interpreter works and the language in addition to the debugger and development environment.

   * [Overview](#overview)
       * [Parallel Compilation](#parallel-compilation)